PombertLab/A2GB/README.md

 Homology searches against the SwissProt and TrEMBL databases can be performed with [NCBI BLAST+](https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/) or [DIAMOND](https://github.com/bbuchfink/diamond).
 We recommend using [DIAMOND](https://github.com/bbuchfink/diamond) due to its significantly decreased computation time.

 #####  Downloading the SwissProt and TrEMBL databases
-We can use [get_UniProt.pl](https://github.com/PombertLab/A2GB/blob/master/Function_prediction/get_UniProt.pl) to [download](https://www.uniprot.org/downloads) the SwissProt and/or TrEMBL databases from UniProt:
+We can use [get_UniProt.pl](https://github.com/PombertLab/A2GB/blob/master/Function_prediction/get_UniProt.pl) to [download](https://www.uniprot.org/downloads) the SwissProt and/or TrEMBL databases from UniProt by leveraging [aria2](https://aria2.github.io/):

 ```Bash
 get_UniProt.pl \